-Please be aware of your nearest evacuation route (the evacuation maps are distributed throughout the space), and inform your guests about it.
+Please be aware of your nearest evacuation route (the evacuation maps are distributed throughout the space), and inform your employees and guests about it.

 Assistance from CIC and the Groot Handelsgebouw (GHG)

 When talking to ‘112’ and in need of an ambulance, tell them to come to the Conradstraat and enter P1 to the expedition parking place.
 Make sure someone goes down to the expedition to receive the emergency personnel and bring them up with the freight elevator.
-Take freight elevator D if the emergency is in section C or D, freight elevator E should be used in case the emergency is in section A or B.
+Take freight elevator D if the emergency is in section C or D, freight elevator E should be used in case the emergency is in section A, B or E.

 It is very important to call the GHG emergency team as they will try to help to receive and guide the police/fire department/ambulance personnel.
 They can also block the freight elevators to make sure they are ‘reserved’ for emergency personnel.
-By calling us immediately afterwards, we will try to send ERO’s to assist.
+By calling us immediately afterwards, we will send ERO’s to assist when possible.

-Our plan fits within a larger evacuation plan of the building, which we can provide upon request.
+Our plan fits within a larger evacuation plan of the building, which we have included as an attachment.
 An evacuation exercise led by the GHG will take place on a yearly basis, everyone in the given section needs to be evacuated during these exercises.